-- The Book of Discipline is the denomination's instrument "for setting forth the laws, plan, polity, and process by which United Methodists govern themselves." - The Book of Resolutions accompanies The Book of Discipline and contains all resolutions or pronouncements approved by the General Conference on issues that affect humanity. - The Social Principles are found within The Book of Discipline and are a prayerful and thoughtful effort by the General Conference to speak to issues in the contemporary world from a sound biblical and theological foundation. - The full text of the Social Principles can be found beginning on page 105 in The 2024 Book of Discipline of The United Methodist Church, Part V Social Principles ¶ 160-164.
+- The Book of Discipline is the denomination's instrument "for setting forth the laws, plan, polity, and process by which United Methodists govern themselves." - The Book of Resolutions accompanies The Book of Discipline and contains all resolutions or pronouncements approved by the General Conference on issues that affect humanity. - The Social Principles are found within The Book of Discipline and are a prayerful and thoughtful effort by the General Conference to speak to issues in the contemporary world from a sound biblical and theological foundation. - The full text of the Social Principles can be found beginning on page 105 in The 2016 Book of Discipline, Part V Social Principles ¶ 160-166.